PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 excerpt: "JavaScript is weird.
 I’m sure you don’t need me to list the eccentricities and little quirks of JavaScript.
 From equality checks, truthy and falsy and even writing entire sentences using brackets.
 And one detail of JavaScript that’s often easy to forget about is that it's single-threaded.
-It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?"
+It’s easy to forget about since we litter our code with async awaits and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?"
 keywords: "javascript, asynchronous, parallel, callbacks, promises, generator functions, async await"
 ---